stefanprodan/k8s-prom-hpa/README.md

 only happen if there was no rescaling within the last 3-5 minutes.
 This way the HPA prevents rapid execution of conflicting decisions and gives time for the Cluster Autoscaler to kick in.

+### Conclusions

+Not all systems can meet their SLAs by only relying on CPU/memory usage metrics, most web and mobile backends will require autoscaling based on requests per second to handle traffic bursts.
+For ETL apps auto scaling could be triggered by the job queue length exceeding some threshold and so on.
+By instrumenting your applications with Prometheus and exposing the right metrics for autoscaling you can fine tune your apps to better handle bursts and ensure high availability.